dusk-network/docs-public/src/content/docs/getting-started/wallet/wallet-js.md

 })
 ```

-##### After the sync completes sucessfully you are able to correctly call the wallet methods
+##### After the sync completes successfully you are able to correctly call the wallet methods